There are no upcoming shows for this artist.

 Jeremy has performed all over the world with many of the greatest living jazz musicians, including Gary Bartz, Al Foster, Jimmy Heath, Eddie Gomez, Louis Hayes, Jimmy Cobb, Javon Jackson, and can be seen regularly in all of New York City's venues.
 In addition to his 6 releases as a leader, which spotlight his more than 40 compositions, he has appeared on more than 20 records as a sideman, most recently “For You” - Javon Jackson, “Art” - Ayumi Kokestsu, and "The Real Blue" - Pureum Jin.

 Jeremy has been a finalist in the Thelonious Monk Competition, the Great American Jazz Piano Competition, and the American Pianists Association Jazz Piano Competition.

-Jeremy is on faculty at the Manhattan School of Music, and has won a Presidential Scholars award, numerous Downbeat Student Music awards and three Charles Mingus Competition awards for his teaching.
+Jeremy is on faculty at the Manhattan School of Music, a panelist for the National YoungArts Foundation, has won a Presidential Scholars Teachers Recognition award, numerous Downbeat Student Music awards and three Charles Mingus Competition awards for his teaching.